charRAWR456/tic-tac-toe/README.md

 _This application recreates the classic game Tic Tac Toe in JavaScript.
 The game can currently be played only with local human opponents (no AI available)._

 **Known Issues:**
-* Game can still continue after a winner is declared.
 * Game does not deliver a "game over" state when no valid moves remain.

 ## Rules of Gameplay